jasminehuynh11/jasminehuynh11.github.io/aboutme.md

 At the core of my journey is a belief in the power of knowledge-sharing and collaboration.
 Whether leading research projects, developing AI solutions, or mentoring students, I strive to inspire others and create meaningful change.

 My work ethic revolves around:
-- **Adaptability**: Embracing challenges as opportunities for growth.
+- Adaptability: Embracing challenges as opportunities for growth.
-- **Collaboration**: Building bridges across diverse teams to achieve common goals.
+- Collaboration: Building bridges across diverse teams to achieve common goals.
-- **Empowerment**: Helping others unlock their potential, knowing that shared success is the most rewarding.
+- Empowerment: Helping others unlock their potential, knowing that shared success is the most rewarding.

 ---